Dynamic Curing and Network Design in SIS Epidemic Processes: Introduction

 Both curing and network design algorithms for epidemic interventions have been proposed for various models.
 While the problems have been studied from various perspectives, most of the proposed policies are static, which means that the policy is fixed given the initial configuration.

-For the curing policy, \cite{PZEJ+14} studied a static resource allocation problem to minimize the cost to bound the spectral radius of a matrix in a mean-field approximation of an SIS model.
+For the curing policy, \citet*{PZEJ+14} studied a static resource allocation problem to minimize the cost to bound the spectral radius of a matrix in a mean-field approximation of an SIS model.
 The cost was defined as a convex function of the infection rate reductions.
-The authors formulated the problem as a semi-definite program which can be solved in polynomial time.
-Spread minimization problems are also studied in SIS models without using mean-field approximation. \cite{BCGS10} proposed to allocate curing rates according to the degree of each node.
-Using this policy, logarithmic extinction time is achieved by allocating total curing rate proportional to the number of edges in the network. \cite{CHT09} improved the algorithm by using the personalized PageRank vectors, which exploits the local structure of networks.
+The authors formulated the problem as a semi-definite program that can be solved in polynomial time.
+Recently, ~\citet*{JV23} presented an algorithm with lower time and space complexity than the SDP-based algorithm in~\cite{PZEJ+14}. \citet*{WLPCQBB20} proposed the optimal strategy to stabilize SIS processes by allocating curing resources to a single node.
+Spread minimization problems are also studied in SIS models without using mean-field approximation. \citet*{BCGS10} proposed to allocate curing rates according to the degree of each node.
+Using this policy, logarithmic extinction time is achieved by allocating total curing rate proportional to the number of edges in the network. \citet*{CHT09} improved the algorithm by using the personalized PageRank vectors, which exploit the local structure of networks.

 All the approaches mentioned above use a static policy.
 In contrast, a dynamic curing policy can adapt to the observed history of epidemic spread.
-Drakopoulos et\ al.\ proposed a dynamic curing policy for the SIS model, namely the CURE policy~\citep{DOT14}.
+Bang-bang control and feedback control policies were studied in~\citet*{KKYV18}.
+A feedback control policy~\citep*{WGIJ21} was proposed to suppress the SIS process.
+However, optimal curing resource allocation remains to be investigated rigorously.
+In this paper, we consider the same setting as in~\cite{DOT14}, where the curing budget is limited at any given moment, and a controller optimally distributes resources among all nodes.
+Drakopoulos et\ al.\ proposed a dynamic curing policy for the stochastic SIS model with budget constraint, namely the CURE policy~\citep{DOT14}.
 The approach seeks to cure individuals in an optimal order.
 Following this order, the total infection rate is always bounded by the \emph{impedance} of the initial infected set in the network.
+The impedance is the largest infection rate among any remaining subset of the initial infected set following the optimal order.
 Thus, the curing budget required by the policy depends on the \emph{cutwidth} of the network, which is the impedance of the whole network.